Summer Riding Problems Solved

 The barn is so crowded.

 If you have your horse at home and ride on your own property, you probably won’t be familiar with this problem.
-However, if you keep your horse at a boarding stable, you’ve probably noticed a population jump as the daylight hours expand, schools get out for the summer and your co-boarders are working hard to prepare for show season.
+However, if you keep your horse at a boarding stable, you may have noticed a population jump as the daylight hours expand, schools get out for the summer and your co-boarders are working hard to prepare for the next show.
 Suddenly, you’re having to dodge a dozen riders in the arena, waiting in line to use the hose after your ride and starting to wonder if you’ll ever have a peaceful moment with your horse.

 The good news is that the one tactic for avoiding biting flies and intolerable heat also tends to work for avoiding crowds.
 Get to the barn early in the morning, and you’ll likely find peace and quiet.
-Let’s face it: most people either don’t want to get up that early or don’t find it practical to ride before heading off to work in the morning, so if you can do it, you’ll be rewarded with some of the summer’s best riding.
+Let’s face it: most people either don’t want to get up that early or simply don’t have time to ride before work in the morning, so if you can do it, you’ll be rewarded with some of the summer’s best riding.

 If your barn hosts summer camps, that adds a whole new dimension to summer stable traffic.
 Find out from your barn manager when the riding areas will be reserved for campers and find out if there is a time of day when the arena will be free for boarders.
 If you have an open schedule in the summer, make the most of camp season by talking to the instructor about helping out with camp in exchange for a board discount or a riding lesson or two.
 Even if you can't commit to the full duration, there may be a need for an extra adult rider to help with a big trail ride or a judge for the end-of-camp show.

 Of course, sometimes the best option for beating the crowds at the barn is to join them.
 If your barn is overflowing, surely there is a compatible horse-and-rider pair or two who can be your summer riding buddies.
-Knowing that friends are waiting for you at the barn is helpful in motivating you to go for a ride when you'd rather go to the beach.
+Knowing that friends are waiting for you at the barn is helpful in motivating you to go for a ride instead of hitting the beach or staying indoors in front of the air conditioning.

 Give us your opinion on